AdvancedResearchComputing/arc-rtd/docs/software/stata.md

 stata-mp
 ```

 The above lines should be typed from one of the Dragonstooth login nodes.
 Note, the interactive job request is looking for 16-cores on a single node where <span style="color:blue"> \<your account\> </span> should be replaced with a Slurm allocation you have access to.
+If you are unsure what accounts you have access to, go to ood.arc.vt.edu, go to the Tinkercliffs shell, type `showusage` to get a summary of your accounts.

 ### Full Script Example